journaal1/DistortionVST/README.md

-This is a simple DistortionVST plugin made by using the Steinberg sdk. (it is not yet finished)
+This is a simple DistortionVST plugin made with JUCE.